ZhuLab-Fudan/VANER2/README.md

 Example: python run_VANER2_NER.py --model_names VANER2

-The model predictions should be saved in VANER2/results/[dataset folder name]/[model name]
+The model predictions should be saved in results/[dataset folder name]/[model name]

 Note: 20GB GPU memory is required.
 The pybind11 module is to speed up prediction, without it the prediction will be slower.
-To install it, run pip install ./pybind11_module under VANER2 folder.
+To install it, run pip install ./pybind11_module

 ## Evaluation
 For Evaluation of the results, run evaluate_results.py, which evaluates all results under results/[dataset folder name] and generate a NER_summary.tsv file containing the results.